nithyapandurangan/ElevateHome/README.md

 ```

 <p>
-  As we know that we have sensor here,readings from the sensor are updated to the server when server and device are online.
+  As we know we have a sensor here, and readings from the sensor are updated to the server when the server and device are online.
 </p>

 ```c++